Whether you’re seeking help for yourself or a loved one,

 - Inpatient

-Patients live at the facility full-time, receiving round-the-clock care. - Outpatient
+Mental Health Centers: Patients live at the facility full-time, receiving round-the-clock care.

-Individuals attend therapy sessions and receive care while continuing to live at home. - Partial
+Programs: Individuals attend therapy sessions and receive care while continuing to

-A structured day program that offers intensive care without overnight stays. - Dual
+Hospitalization Programs (PHP): A structured day program that offers intensive care without overnight

-These centers treat both mental health issues and substance use disorders concurrently.
+Diagnosis Treatment Centers: These centers treat both mental health issues and substance use disorders

 Benefits of Mental Health Treatment Centers: